chapati/beam-wiki/Wallet-audit.md

 1. Simple solution, which may be practically good enough.
 There is a maximum threshold for the rollback range, so it is sufficient just to wait for this period before requesting/processing the transaction details.
 And the auditor may assume that larger rollbacks are impossible, as long as the whole system operates normally.

 Minor note: in a highly unlikely case (with probability order of 2<sup>-256</sup>) there may be a false positive when chasing for the auditor kernels, i.e. a kernel that looks like it's an auditor kernel, but it's actually not.
 Though highly unlikely, perhaps there should be a possibility for the business wallet to deny this transaction?
 On the other hand false negatives are not possible.
 I.e. no excuses if the transaction was not flagged in advance.

+### Soundness of the scheme

+First we'll prove the soundness of the commitment to the transaction details, i.e. that the business wallet will have to reveal the original transaction details when requested.

+The auditor verifies the following:
+      * `Kernel.Excess == (G * Nonce1) * Hash(G * Nonce1 | TxDetails)`

+So, in order to substitute a different `TxDetails` the Wallet will have to find a different EC  point `G * Nonce1` that satisfies the above equation.
+Given there's no direct relation between the hash function, and the EC point multiplication, it seems to be the problem of finding collisions of a composite one-way function, which should not be feasible.

+Next we prove that it's impossible (unless with negligible probability) to create such a kernel without the knowledge of the `AuditorKey.Private`.

+The auditor checks the following:
+   * `Kernel.Signature.Nonce == Hash(Kernel.Excess | AuditorKey.Public) * AuditorKey.Public`
+   * Schnorr's signature

+In order to create Schnorr's signature it's essential to know both the private key, and the preimage of `Kernel.Signature.Nonce` (we'll skip the argument here), wherease the preimage is given by `Hash(Kernel.Excess) * AuditorKey.Private`.
+Since the `Kernel.Excess` and `AuditorKey.Public` are known, the auditor private key should be known as well.

+### Zero-knowledge of the scheme

+First we'll prove that this kernel is indistinguishable unless `AuditorKey.Public` is known.
+The following is verified:
+   * `Kernel.Signature.Nonce == Hash(Kernel.Excess | AuditorKey.Public) * AuditorKey.Public`

+Note that we intentionally substituted the `AuditorKey.Public` into the hash function.
+If that was not the case, the attacker could calculate its value from the visible `Kernel.Excess`, and then notice the linear dependence of the `Nonce` by this value (for several kernels tagged for the same auditor).
+But since `AuditorKey.Public` is included in the hash, its value is obscured, and the `Nonce` looks like a random EC point.

+Let's prove that the auditor private key is not leaked.
+The auditor verifies the Schnorr's signature.
+Means:
+* `G * Preimage = Hash(<some known value>) * AuditorKey.Public + <challenge> * <known EC point> * Hash(<known EC point>)`

+Which can be rephrased as:
+* `G * AuditorKey.Private = G * Preimage * <some value> - <known EC point> = <some EC point>`

+So, it's a pure discrete logarithm problem.

 # Review of this scheme